asoffer/Icarus/docs/index.md

 in the language, we want to give programmers the ability to design for the particular performance characteristics relevant to their application.

-1. **Freedom.** Users are free to write software in the format that makes sense for their use case, and it is not up to the designers of Icarus to make value judgments or prohibitions.
+1. **Freedom.** Users should be free to write software in the format that makes sense for their use case, and it is not up to the designers of Icarus to make value judgments or prohibitions.

 1. **Simplicity.** All else equal, Icarus strives to provide a simple and self-consistent user experience.
-Note that simplicity does not necessarily mean familiarity!
-We are willing to be (and often are) different if we think it provides a better user experience.
-We provide simplicity where it does not conflict with the above priorities.
+Note that simplicity does not necessarily mean familiarity; we are willing to be (and often are) different if we think it provides a better user experience.
+We provide simplicity where it does not conflict with the above priorities, but we will never impose it.

 ## Where This Leads Us